-SWISS TRADITION, INTERESTS AND ADDED Switzerland has contributed to sustainable develop-VALUE
+SWISS TRADITION, INTERESTS AND ADDED VALUE

 The Government of Switzerland has been active in Tanzania since the early 1960s.
 Its physical presence was strengthened in 1981 with the opening of a cooperation office, now an integral part of the Swiss Embassy.
 Apart from Swiss official development assistance (ODA), there is a long tradition of Swiss philanthropy and commerce, including from missionaries, scientists, and sisal and coffee traders.
 A vast range of Swiss NGOs and academics and a modest, but growing number of Swiss companies and entrepreneurs are present in the country.
 Many strong Tanzanian institutions and businesses have Swiss origins.